Basic Math (Arithmetic) – Homeschool

 If students or parents encounter difficulties, support is available through multiple methods:

-1. Re-watch the video lesson.
+1. Re-watch similar examples in the video lesson.

-4. Submit a question through the Cool Math Guy website.
+3. Submit a question through the Cool Math Guy website.
 Replies typically arrive within 24 hours.

 Sample Videos from this Course